JTGSZ/JTGSZ/README.md

-- 👋 Hi, I’m @JTGSZ
+# 🌠 I'm a ok coder/artist/other things.
+Hello 👋

-- 👀 I’m interested in working with you on your project if its cool to me
+- 🦎 I can work on any project, If you ask and its interesting to me.
-- 🌱 I’m currently learning anything needed to work on your projects if its not boring to me
+- 🌱 Learning things is simple enough, but isn't always fast.
-- 💞️ I’m looking to collaborate on your projects and pass time coding as long as you participate
+- 💞️ If you want to collaborate with me, or need grunt help feel free to ask me.
-- 📫 How to reach me JTGSZ#6921 on discord
+- 📫 You can reach me normally at JTGSZ#6921 on discord

 <!---
 JTGSZ/JTGSZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.